 Yes, we are open during both summer sessions.
 Summer days and hours are posted at the end of the spring semester.
 In the past few years we have been open Tuesday thru Thursday from 4 p.m. to 6 p.m.
 We also allow all students to do online appointments during the summer.

 Any student, staff, or faculty member at Saint Joseph’s may use our services.
 We help writers in all colleges, at any level of expertise, in any stage of the writing process.
 We also assist local alumni who are still in the area and need help with, for example, graduate school or employment applications.

 Our staff is primarily made up of undergraduate students representing majors from across the university.
 All of our undergraduate peer tutors have successfully completed ENG 345: Writing Center Theory & Practice.
-We also have a coterie of graduate students from various disciplines who tutor for us as well.
+We also have graduate students from various disciplines who tutor for us as well.
 All of our tutors are excellent writers who share a love for writing and a desire to help others.

 Yes.
 We have six Macs and four PCs available for use in our Merion Hall center.
 Come in and create!

 The printer in the Writing Center is for staff use only.
 All other writers may use the printers at the Print Station run by IT, located across the hall from the Writing Center in Merion Hall or in PLC.

 Stapler Outreach is a popular component of our mission.
 By all means, come in and staple.